alexzaccaron/2021_pms_mt/README.md

 Important output files are `{sample}_fasta.stats`, which contains four numbers: length, GC fraction, GC-skew, and AT-skew.
 The file `{sample}_repeats.txt` contains the estimate total base pairs that are likely repeats.
 This number is estimated based on self-blastn searches.
 Other useful files are `{sample}_{sample}_blastn.out`, which contains pairwise blastn searches results.

+There's a `scripts` subdirectory that contains R scripts to generate some plots.
+These plots will be in the sundirectory `plots`.
+One is a syntheny plot based on the pairwise blastn searches.
+Another is a boxplot that shows intron size, and the other shows total bases that correspond to exons, introns and intergenic regions.
+Note the subdirectory `data` that supplies input files to the R scripts to generate the plots.

 ### `download_mt_genomes_gc_hist`
 Contains a `Snakefile` that downloads with `efetch` >700 fungal mt genomes and makes a GC content histogram for each mt genome.
 GenBank accession numbers and other info of the mt genomes are in the TSV file `table_mt_genomes.txt`.
 Go to this directory and run: